 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. methane generated by the decay of swine manure from the farms.
+Final Concl. used.
+A.3.1.
+Does the project design engineering reflect current good practices? /1/ DR The installation of anaerobic digesters aims to treat the manure under controlled conditions as well as to capture and burn the methane generated by the decay of swine manure from the farms.
 The facility drains the overflow with lower organic content to the existing open lagoon, which stores the effluents.
 Effluents are normally used for crop irrigation.
 The project will flare the biogas, but in case of favourable conditions at the farms in the future, the biogas may be utilized to also generate electricity for own consumption in accordance with AMS-III.D version 15).
 Nonetheless, the PDD clearly states that if electricity will be generated, no CERs will be claimed from displacing grid electricity.
-A.3.2.
+OK A.3.2.
 Does the project use state of the art technology or would the technology result in a significantly better performance than any commonly used technologies in the host country? /1/ DR The implementation of biodigester instead of open lagoon needs special skills with respect to design of the facility and operation and maintenance of flare and operation control (pressure, temperature, flow etc).
 This skill is not common for swine farm managers and need support of external technicians.
-The project uses current available technology in the country for methane capture and destruction, however it is possible some farms want to invest to implement an electric generator to produce electricity to own consume.
-With regards to the electricity generation, the content of H 2 S on biogas arouses severe corrosion on equipment, which needs the installation of specific filter OK
+The project uses current available technology in the country for methane capture and destruction, however it is possible some farms want to invest to implement an electric generator to produce electricity to own OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2009-1532, rev. 01
+\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2009-1531, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. and routine maintenance in order to assure the necessary lifetime of equipment.
+Final Concl. consume.
+With regards to the electricity generation, the content of $H_2S$ on biogas arouses severe corrosion on equipment, which needs the installation of specific filter and routine maintenance in order to assure the necessary lifetime of equipment.
 A.3.3.
-Does the project make provisions for meeting training and maintenance needs?
-A.4.
-Contribution to Systemable Development /1/ DR Brascarbon have enough resources and skills to assure adequate operation and monitoring of the biodigesters and the biogas capture and flaring system.
+Does the project make provisions for meeting training and maintenance needs? /1/ DR Brascarbon have enough resources and skills to assure adequate operation and monitoring of the biodigesters and the biogas capture and flaring system.
 The follow procedures were implemented in order to assure adequate operation and monitoring: POP 1 Combustion Temperature Monitoring Tf POP 2 Rules of Town POP 3 Swine Population Counting POP 4 Biogas volume measuring Bg burnt POP 5 Methane Contend Monitoring W ch4 POP 6 Biogas Temperature Monitoring POP 7 Methane Density - Dch 4 POP 8 Flare Efficiency Timetable Fey POP 9 Biodigestor Sludge Removal POP 12 General Maintenance POP 13 Biogas Pressure Monitoring POP 14 Swine Feed Formulation POP 15 Swine genetic source POP 16 Swine Weight POP 17 Ex-post yearly emission reductions OK A.4.
-Contribution to Sustainable Development The project's contribution to sustainable development is assessed.
-A.4.1.
-Has the host country confirmed that the project assists it in achieving sustainable development? /1/ DR Prior to the submission of the final validation report to the CDM Executive Board, DNV will have to receive the written approval of -
+Contribution to Sustainable Development The project's contribution to sustainable development is

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2009-1532, rev. 01
+\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2009-1531, rev. 01